psrc/urbansim2/indicators/README.md

 python run_indicators.py

 ```
- Or to run "run_indicators.py" in the command line
+ Or to run "run_indicators.py" in the command line:

 ```
 d: